 But, for the lowdown on chargeback, read our guide.

 The answer is true.
 Read on to find out more.

 Chargeback is not enshrined in law but is part of Scheme Rules, which participating banks subscribe to.

-Debit cards It applies to all debit cards for goods costing less that £100, although exact rules may vary between the Visa, Maestro and American Express networks.
+Debit cards It applies to all debit cards goods, although exact rules may vary between the Visa, Maestro and American Express networks.